samvera-labs/ramp/src/components/Transcript/Transcript.md

    - `items`: list of objects with `title` and `url` props for transcript data files.
 The `url` prop can point to any of the following file types;

      - IIIF Manifest
-       - As a list annotations
+       - As a list of `supplementing` annotations
-       - As an external resource linked through `annotations` property
+       - As an external resource linked through `annotations` property with `supplementing` motivation
      - Word document
      - Plain text file
      - WebVTT

+To identify machine generated transcripts the Transcript component checks for '(Machine generated)' text disregarding case-sensitivity in the given title in the props or in the label in the `annotations`.

 To import this component from the library;
 ```js static